Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 ## Code Repository: GitHub

-**GitHub is a Version Control software that allows a team of people to work together, all using the same files.**
+**GitHub is a Version Control software allowing teams of people to work together, all using the same files.**

 * Store Code
 * Store Config Files (Describing Desired State)